A Once-in-a-Generation Conservation Opportunity

 generation with the possibility to protect nearly 80 millions acres of public

 land from two of the most destructive—and powerful—industries in the West: the

 ranching and the oil and gas industries.

 But effectively reining in these two powerful industries means that we need to greatly expand our campaign for the Sagebrush Sea.

 WildEarth Guardians wants your help to greatly expand our Sagebrush Sea campaign.
-We need $250,000 to hire a band of grassroots advocates and a lawyer to hold our leaders accountable and demand the best science be used in all agency decisions.
-Please help us win this unique conservation opportunity—for the grouse and for our public lands legacy.
+Please help us win this unique conservation opportunity—for the grouse and for our western public lands.

 Take Action Today